The way we talk about autism matters.

 Instead, just say what you mean.

-If you mean that someone is non-speaking, say that.
+If you mean that someone is non-speakingPeople who don’t talk with their mouths., say that.

 If you mean that someone has an intellectual disability, say that.

-If you mean that someone has certain support needs, say that.
+If you mean that someone has certain support needsThe things autistic people need help with., say that.

 Never say that anyone is “retarded” or a “retard.”

-This word gets used to hurt people with intellectual disabilities.
+This word gets used to hurt people with intellectual disabilitiesDisabilities that affect how you learn and think.
+People with intellectual disabilities might learn more slowly..

 You should never say this word to anyone.